ENCCS/intermediate-mpi/content/communicators-groups.rst

      mpirun -np 2 program

    Let's get reacquainted with some functions with communicators as parameters.
+   You can find the file with the complete source code in the ``content/code/day-1/00_comms-groups-create`` folder.

    Probably the most basic ones are:

    - ``MPI_Comm_size``, to obtain the size of the group spanning the